AxelSuu/Financial-data/README.md

 # Financial-data
-Data analytics on different datasets with financial data
+Data analytics on different datasets with financial data from Kaggle datasets